direktiv/direktiv.github.io/docs/getting_started/advanced/timeout.md

 # Timeouts

 Direktiv supports timeouts on different levels.
 The main reason for having timeouts is to avoid having long-running or orphaned flows.
-The default timeout for workflows and actions is 15 minutes.
+The default timeout for flows and actions is 15 minutes.

 ## Flow Timeouts